 The choice of Airbnb rentals in Rome is endless – from luxury apartments overlooking the Colosseum or comfortable rooms with charming Italian hosts.
 Airbnb Rome gives you so much more flexibility if you like to shop for fresh local ingredients and do your own Italian cooking while in town.

 To really get under the skin of the eternal city, you may want to consider home sharing or renting an apartment through Airbnb Rome.

 Staying in a hostel isn’t everyone’s cup of tea.
 But if you’re young (or young at heart) there’s nothing wrong with sharing a dorm in a hostel or even renting a private room in a hostel.

 Rome has some excellent hostels catering for the budget-minded traveller.
 Sometimes you won’t even notice it’s a hostel and not a hotel.
-Good choices include Generator Rome and The Blue Hostel.
+Good choices include Generator Rome (see here) and The Blue Hostel (check there).